oven-sh/bun/docs/bundler/html.md

 ## Zero Config, Maximum Performance

 The HTML bundler is enabled by default after Bun v1.2+.
-It just works™️.
 Drop in your existing HTML files and Bun will handle:

 - **TypeScript & JSX** - Write modern JavaScript for browsers without the setup
 - **CSS** - Bundle CSS stylesheets directly from `<link rel="stylesheet">` or `@import`